Tejaswikatha/DogKennel/README.md

 2. Need Java version 11 or greater than 11

 ### Initial SetUp
-1. yarn
+1. Clone the project
-2. cd ios - pod install (ios)
+2. cd project_name
+3. yarn

 ### Running the application